thi4go/politeia/politeiad/cmd/politeia/README.md

 ## Verify a record

-Verifies the censorship signature of a record.
-It receives the server's public key, the record token, the record merkle root and the signature.
+Verifies the censorship signature of a record to make sure it was received by the server.
+It receives as input the server's public key, the record token, the record merkle root and the signature.

 ```
 $ politeia -v -testnet -rpchost 127.0.0.1 -rpcuser=user -rpcpass=pass verify \